Economic Liberty

 What Can State Legislators Do?

-This model enables service members to swiftly secure an occupational license in their new state, easing their transition into civilian employment.
-In turn, this aids their shift to civilian life, lessening the risk of unemployment and financial hardship for them and their families.
+IJ’s Military Families Licensing Recognition Act enables service members and their families to swiftly secure an occupational license in their new state, easing their transition with a relocation or into civilian life.
+In turn, this lessens the risk of unemployment and financial hardship for them and their families.